Patliputra University

 Patliputra University (PPU) is a collegiate public state university located in Patna, Bihar, India.
-It was established by an act of the state legislature in 2018.
-As a collegiate university, its main functions are divided between the academic departments of the university and affiliated colleges.
+It was established in 2018 by the Government of Bihar.
+The university has jurisdiction over colleges in the Patna and Nalanda districts, except those affiliated with Patna University.
+As a collegiate university, its functions are shared between the university departments and its affiliated institutions.
+The headquarters is situated at Kankarbagh, Patna, while a permanent campus is under development near Bakhtiyarpur.

 History

-In 2015, Bihar's education minister hinted that Magadh University (MU) may be split into two or three universities due to the difficulties faced in managing the colleges of oversized MU.
-In the month of July of the same year, then vice-chancellor of MU, Mohammad Ishtiyaque decided to strengthen the university's Patna branch office to reduce the student's necessity to visit the university headquarters situated at Bodh Gaya.
-As a part of the strengthening process, a committee was set up to monitor the expansion and growth of the Patna branch office.
+In 2015, Bihar's education minister indicated that Magadh University (MU) might be divided into two or three universities due to the difficulties in managing its large number of affiliated colleges.
+In July of the same year, the then vice-chancellor of MU, Mohammad Ishtiyaque, decided to strengthen the university's Patna branch office to reduce the need for students to visit the headquarters at Bodh Gaya.
+As part of this process, a committee was established to oversee the expansion and development of the Patna branch office.

-On 30 July 2016, Bihar cabinet approved Bihar State Universities (Amendment) Bill 2016 and made way for the creation of Patliputra University by bifurcating the Magadh University.
-A notice was issued in October 2017 inviting application from candidates for the posts of vice-chancellor and pro-vice-chancellor.
-More than 150 professors applied for the jobs of vice-chancellor and pro-vice-chancellor.
-On 19 March 2018, Bihar Governor Satya Pal Malik appointed Girish Kumar Choudhary and Gulab Chand Ram Jaiswal as the pro-vice-chancellor and vice-chancellor of the Patliputra University, respectively, under the Bihar State University (Amendment) Act, 1976.
+On 30 July 2016, the Bihar cabinet approved the Bihar State Universities (Amendment) Bill, 2016, which paved the way for the creation of Patliputra University by bifurcating Magadh University.

+In October 2017, a notice was issued inviting applications for the posts of vice-chancellor and pro-vice-chancellor.
+More than 150 professors applied for these posts.
+On 19 March 2018, Bihar governor Satya Pal Malik appointed Girish Kumar Choudhary as pro-vice-chancellor and Gulab Chand Ram Jaiswal as vice-chancellor of Patliputra University under the Bihar State University (Amendment) Act, 1976.